CreatingNull/AoC-2024/README.md

 Each module contains `rstest` inline parametrized unit tests for verifying the results of the solutions against my verified results.
 These can be called with `cargo test --all --`, you can add `--nocapture --test-threads=1` if you to display results for the solutions.

+The unit tests borrow solution values for the actual task from constants defined in the systems tests limits `/tests/test_limits`.
+This is so they can be shared between the two test suites.

 ### CLI Runner

 The crate also builds to a CLI interface for calling the solutions on arbitrary data input (note the files must be named and formatted the same as ones in my source.).